GUIDE 2024

 According to the BLS, most technical writers make over six figures a year.
 When technical writers take home these figures, it makes it one of the best-paying jobs in the professional field of writing and media.
 Technical writers are desperately needed to make communications clear, and technical writers can involve themselves in many demands to create a technical document or technical documentation.

-To ensure that you go above and beyond in your career, find out where your technical marketing communication strengths lie, what technical documentation skills companies value, and apply for jobs accordingly.
+To ensure that you excel in your career, find out where your technical marketing communication strengths lie and what technical documentation skills companies value, and apply for jobs accordingly.

 If you are new to technical writing, we recommend taking our Technical Writing Certification Course.
 You will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.